 Danish designer Stine Goya, known for her bold approach to color and print, took a similarly playful approach when it came to decorating her Copenhagen showroom.

 “The office and showroom are an extension of our collections, an insight into our universe.
-The showroom really is the heart of the brand, so creating spaces where the whole team could gather was crucial; we started with the kitchen, which really set the tone for the whole interior.
+The showroom really is the heart of the brand, so creating spaces where the whole team could gather was crucial.
+We started with the kitchen, which really set the tone for the whole interior.
 Color was, of course, a big focus.
 The space is located in a listed building very close to the famous Little Mermaid statue and has beautiful original features, but classically Danish interiors are often very neutral.
 I thought it would be exciting to give the space a colorful spin.
-The pink hallway never fails to put a smile on my face; I worked with a very specific palette that was emphasized by different materials and carefully selected objects – like works by local artists FOS and Cathrine Raben Davidsen and also the Helle Mardahl candy-colored glass lamps.
-I designed the showroom myself as I felt it was important that the space truly reflect my work and my ethos, and the reception has been thrilling.
+The pink hallway never fails to put a smile on my face; I worked with a very specific palette that was emphasized by different materials and carefully selected objects – such as works by local artists FOS and Cathrine Raben Davidsen and also the Helle Mardahl candy-colored glass lamps.
+I designed the showroom myself, as I felt it was important that the space truly reflected my work and my ethos, and the reception has been thrilling.
 The Crown Princess of Denmark visited a while back and particularly loved how we turned what was a library into our production room, and we’ve had visitors swear off minimalist interiors and vow to paint their homes bright pink.”
+Stine Goya